pilm-bioinformatics/pilmbc211-rnaseq-i/content/remote/transfer/_index.en.md

 * Open a new terminal.

 A good way to interact with remote storage is to mount the server as a folder in your computer.
-For that we need the `sshfs` commmand (See requirements to know how to install it).
+For that we need the `sshfs` command (See requirements to know how to install it).

 ```
 mkdir -p ~/mnts/mit